author/shell/README.md

 **tl;dr** Use this library to create multipurpose tools.
 Use [@author.io/arg](https://github.com/author/arg) to create single purpose tools.

-This framework is designed to support multipurpose CLI tools.
+This framework was designed to support multipurpose CLI tools.
 At the core, it provides a clean, easily-understood, repeatable pattern for building maintainable multipurpose CLI applications.

 Multipurpose tools require a layer of organizational overhead to help isolate different commands and features.
 This overhead is unnecessary in single purpose tools.
 Single purpose tools just need argument parsing, which the [@author.io/arg](https://github.com/author/arg) does very well.